-You will not believe how easy these chocolate bonbons are to make.
+You will not believe how easy these chocolate condensed milk candies are to make.
 All you need is sweetened condensed milk, cocoa powder, butter and some sprinkles to finish them off.
-A splash of orange may not be traditional, but it makes them extra delicious.

 Follow this simple recipe to make yourself a decadent treat.
 They are great for parties or save them for yourself to indulge your sweet tooth a little here and there!

 These yummy orange and chocolate treats are the convergence of two cravings.
 I have been wanting to make something orange and chocolate for a while now.
-Little Dude has been wanting to make brigadeiros ever since he learned about them in his Brazil package from Little Passports.

 We decided there was no reason we couldn’t satisfy both wants with one treat.
 So we made brigadeiros with an orange twist!